simplifyme7/Simply/README.md

 - **Mention or reply to the bot to activate:** History only works on pure text input
 - `/reset`: Resets and clears the user chat history with the bot.
 History automatically resets after 15 messages.
 - `/info`: Provides basic info and description about Simply.
+- `/classification`: Describes the classification of grades scored by Simply.

 ## Discord